BURNTISLAND SHIPYARD FC

 - There is wheelchair access to the ground from Kerr Court ;

-- The front row of the grandstand has been built to enable spectators in wheelchairs (2 spaces) to sit in a position under cover;
+- The second row of the grandstand has ramped access built to enable spectators in wheelchairs (2 spaces) to sit in a position under cover;

 - The clubrooms have been designed to allow access for wheelchair users to have use of toilet and catering facilities.

 - The Club is committed to reviewing and continually improving arrangements for disabled persons as far as is reasonably and practicably possible

 - The Club provides free admission for disabled spectators and half-price admission for their carers.